-Chemistry, 2nd Edition is a high school level chemistry course presented via streaming through The Great Courses Plus or on DVDs or downloadable files through The Great Courses.
+Chemistry, 2nd Edition is a high school level chemistry course presented via streaming through Wondrium or on DVDs or downloadable files through The Great Courses (soon also to be part of Wondrium).
 It includes a 180-page digital textbook with a total of 36 lessons, each about 30 minutes long.

 The course textbook has brief lesson outlines followed by sets of problems.
 Application problems help students test their grasp of the various skills and concepts.
 Answers take up most of the last half of the book.
 Reference charts and a glossary are at the back of the book.

 Master teacher Frank Cardulla explains that this is not a complete one-credit chemistry course.
 His goal is to help beginning or struggling chemistry students be able to handle the math involved in a first-year chemistry course.
 Cardulla reassures students at the beginning of the course that the emphasis will be on math problem solving rather than all chemistry concepts.
 Mr. Cardulla explains that chemistry is not as difficult as it seems because the mathematical thinking and manipulation centers around just a few basic models.
 If students learn how to perform the mathematical manipulations, chemistry becomes a much easier course.
 Consequently, Mr. Cardulla focuses on setting up and solving various types of problems encountered in chemistry such as converting between systems of measurement, solving mole problems, empirical formulas, balancing chemical equations, and solving equilibrium problems.
 He sometimes uses screens, animations, and physical objects as he presents topics and works through problems.